SamBay1/fizzBuzzJs-/README.md

 # fizzBuzzJs-
-for loop , if ese statement and modulus  operator  inside a function.
+for loop , if else statement and modulus  operator  inside a function.